Neurrone/beets-audible/readme.md

 ## Known Limitations

-1. The plugin only works if the book is available on Audible.
-I'm working on a solution to allow you to specify metadata manually to be applied to files in a book so that it can work with audio from any source.
-2. Anything that would cause Beets to move data (e.g, if performing an update after changing the path format) only moves the audio files and cover, leaving desc.txt and reader.txt behind.
+1. Anything that would cause Beets to move data (e.g, if performing an update after changing the path format) only moves the audio files and cover, leaving desc.txt and reader.txt behind.
 They need to be moved manually.
 This is because Beets doesn't associate these files with the album in its database.

 ## Plex Integration